csy99/Notes/docs/DL/03hands_on/15process_seq.md

 Stacked 1D conv layers, doubling the dilation rate at every layer.
 This way, the lower layers learn short term patterns, while the higher layers learn long term patterns.

-In WaveNet paper, they stacked 10 conv layers with dilation rates 0f 1~512, then repeat 3 such blocks.
+In WaveNet paper, they stacked 10 conv layers with dilation rates of 1~512, then repeat 3 such blocks.

 ```python
 model = Sequential()